Capture of Rome: Aftermath

 As part of the terms of surrender, the Papal Army was disbanded and its foreign soldiers were immediately repatriated.
-The pope was allowed to retain the Swiss, Noble, and Palatine guard units.
-With most of the papal military demobilized, protests against Pius took place in the Leonine City the day after the attack.
+The pope was allowed to retain the Swiss, Noble, and Palatine Guard units.
+With most of the papal military demobilized, protests against Pius took place in the Leonine City on 21 September.

-In order to legitimize the city's annexation, Prime Minister Lanza scheduled a plebiscite in Rome for 2 October 1870.
+To legitimize the city's annexation, Prime Minister Lanza held a plebiscite in Rome on 2 October 1870.
 Out of 167,548 eligible voters, an overwhelming majority of 133,681 voted in favor of union with Italy, with 1,507 votes against.
-On 9 October, a royal decree confirmed the incorporation of Rome and the surrounding region of Lazio into the Kingdom of Italy.
-Pius protested the plebiscite, denouncing instances of electoral violence employed to secure it.
-The pope issued the encyclical Respicientes on 1 November, in which he proclaimed a mass excommunication of the invaders.
+On 9 October, a royal decree confirmed the incorporation of Rome and surrounding Lazio into the Kingdom of Italy.
+Pius denounced the plebiscite's result and instances of electoral violence employed to secure it.
+The pope issued the encyclical Respicientes on 1 November, in which he proclaimed a mass excommunication of the invaders, including King Victor Emmanuel II.

 The Italian government promised Pius sovereignty over the Leonine City and gave him assurances of his inviolability, but the pope still would not agree to give up his claims to a broader territory, and claimed that since his army had been disbanded, apart from a few guards, he was unable to ensure public order even in such a small area.
-On 13 May 1871, the Italian Parliament passed the Law of Guarantees, which granted the pope extensive prerogatives, such as independence on foreign affairs and an annual grant from the Italian government.
+On 13 May 1871, the Italian Parliament passed the Law of Guarantees, granting the pope extensive prerogatives, such as independence on foreign affairs and an annual grant from the Italian government.
 While these measures satisfied the international community, including the Catholic countries, Pius refused to accept the law, proclaiming himself a "prisoner in the Vatican".